-If you are retiring and you're about to be eligible for Medicare or you already are eligible, TRS will send you an enrollment packet that includes this guide and a TRS-Care application (Form TRS 700M).
-We'll send this once we receive and process your retirement application
+If you are retiring and you're about to be eligible for Medicare or you are already eligible, TRS will send you an enrollment packet that includes this guide and a TRS-Care application (TRS 700M).
+We'll send this form once we receive and process your retirement application (TRS 30).

-(Form TRS 30).
 If you want to enroll in TRS-Care, you should complete the TRS 700M and return it to TRS.
-This is called your Initial Enrollment Period.
+This is referred to as your Initial Enrollment Period.
+At this time, you can add your eligible dependents to TRS-Care coverage.
+They would be enrolled in the appropriate plan based on their Medicare status.